 Home.
 The place where you go to at the end of the day, knowing you are safe.
 Or the place where your family and friends surrounds you.
 Or the community you grew up in.
 The country that raised you.
-Home means different things to everyone, but we can all agree that home isn’t classified as the physical place where your bed lives.
-It’s an intangible feeling that nurtures you with love; this is why you should find the home within you.
+Home means different things to everyone, but we can all agree that home isn’t classified as the physical place where you live.
+It’s an intangible feeling that nurtures you with love; it’s the home within you.

-Everything around us oftentimes changes faster than we want it to.
+Everything around us often changes faster than we want it to.
 The places and people that surround us are constantly evolving, and so are we.
-Regardless of how much we surrounds ourselves with – family, friends, things, work – we are by ourselves at the end of the day.
-If we always keep searching for that physical place of solace every time we’re in despair, one day we’ll end up disappointed if we can’t find it anymore.
-This place of solace could be the home you live in at the moment, your spouse, or anything else.
+Regardless of how much we surround ourselves with – family, friends, things, work – we are on our own at the end of the day.
+If we always keep searching for that physical place of solace every time we’re in despair, we’ll end up disappointed if one day, we can’t find it anymore.

 To me, home can simply be the house that I live in now.
-This country, I call my second home (as it’s not the country I was born in).
+I call the country that bore me my second home (as it’s not the country I was born in).
 But I know that soon, I’m going to college, and everything around me will change.
-The place I call ‘home’, my new circle of friends and ‘family’, my every day life.
+The place I call ‘home’, my new circle of friends and ‘family’, my everyday life.
 Though I’m extremely excited for this change, I know that it will also be a difficult transition for my introverted and shy self.
 I’ll take my time to adapt to all the changes, and hopefully I won’t miss my current home too much.

 This anticipation got me thinking about how I should cope with this change.
 It was the kind of moment that makes you realize that you can’t keep being the same person if you want to propel forward.
 As cliche as you may feel when you read this, I searched within myself.
 I read, researched about spiritualism (meditation, specifically), meditated, and I realized that being at home means being at peace with myself.